Admission requirements - MSc International Development Studies

 Admissible study programmes

-If you have a relevant University of Applied Sciences (NL: hbo) degree in the Netherlands related to the social sciences, economics, or development studies, you may meet (part of) the admission requirements making you admissible or admissible after completion of a pre-master.
-For example: International Tourism Management and Consultancy, and Global Project and Change Management.
-You can apply for admission indicating which relevant courses you have done.
+If you have a relevant University of Applied Sciences (NL: hbo) degree in the Netherlands related to the social sciences, economics, or development studies, you may meet (part of) the admission requirements.
+You might be directly admissible, or admissible after completing a pre-master.
+Hbo degrees that may meet the admission requirements include: European Studies, Global Project and Change Management, and International Tourism Management and Consultancy.

 Inadmissible study programmes

-Study programmes whose graduates rarely meet the knowledge and skills requirements are for example: Psychology, Languages and Educational Sciences (NL: Pedagogische Wetenschappen).
+Graduates from the following study programmes rarely meet the admission requirements: Psychology, Languages and Educational and Child Sciences (NL: Pedagogische Wetenschappen).

 Did you do a bachelor’s in technical sciences, life sciences or (relevant) management sciences?